 Exhibits

 The HSC exhibit floor is 7,500 sq. feet and is self-guided and hands-on.
 Most exhibits require active participation by the visitor.
 Some require dexterity and/or creativity, but all result in better understanding and appreciation of scientific principles and concepts.
 More than 70 hands-on exhibits and a variety of animals await your visit.
 Stop back often, as we are constantly building and adding more exhibits.
-Looking to have a program or demo brought to you?
-Call HSC or complete this form HSC Request Form
+For the complete list of Exhibit alignment to MN's State Grad Standards, click here.

 Augmented Reality Sandbox